(An AI rendering of what Mareekh Process, a hybrid power generation concept for Mars, may look like.)

 1. Heat injection

-• The purpose of HPFS is to create supercritical water through isochoric heating to use it to heat the saturated flash steam from LPFS into superheated steam and also to increase its bulk, before releasing it into the turbine through Venturi Effect.
+The purpose of HPFS is to create supercritical water through isochoric heating and using it to heat the saturated flash steam from LPFS into superheated steam, and also to increase its bulk, before releasing it into the turbine through Venturi Effect.

 5. The Turbine

-• On Earth, in order to achieve a partial-vacuum (0.1 bar or 10kPa), a surface condenser is attached which further cools down through diabatic process through heat loss to the tubes with flowing water in them, rejecting heat to the external heat sink in the process.
+On Earth, in order to achieve a partial-vacuum (0.1 bar or 10kPa), a surface condenser is attached which further cools down the steam in a diabatic process through heat loss to the tubes with flowing water in them, carrying and rejecting heat to the external heat sink in the process.
 This rejected heat can be up to 40-50% of the total energy of the inlet steam.

-• On Mars, the near-vacuum pressures can be achieved through an adiabatic process using a exit-control or pressure-control valve, which allows a small quantity of end-steam to exit to the exterior into the Martian atmosphere with a pressure of only 0.006 bar or 0.6kPa.
-This loss of mass of the end steam (6-8%) causes the end steam in the last part of the turbine housing to expand.
-The end steam is already saturated and at its dew point, with much of it already having been condensed into water in the earlier parts of the steam turbine housing.
-This slight expansion of the cooled steam at its dew point causes it to further cool down to below its dew point for that pressure and it immediately condenses into water almost entirely, creating a near-total vacuum inside the low pressure turbine housing.
+On Mars, the near-vacuum pressures can be achieved through an adiabatic process using a exit-control or pressure-control valve, which allows a small quantity of end-steam to exit to the exterior into the Martian atmosphere with a pressure of only 0.006 bar or 0.6kPa.
+This loss of mass of the end-steam (6-8%) causes the remaining end-steam in the last part of the turbine housing to expand.
+The end-steam is already saturated and is at its dew point, with much of it already condensed into water in the earlier parts of the steam turbine housing.
+This slight expansion of the cooled steam at its dew point causes it to further cool down to below its dew point for that pressure, causing it to immediately condense into water almost entirely, creating a near-total vacuum inside the low pressure turbine housing.
 The exit control valve now closes.
 More steam rushes in and as the pressure reaches above 0.01 bar (1kPa) the exit control valve opens again, letting 6-8% of the saturated steam out, causing expansion, cooling and condensation of the end-steam, and the cycle continues.
 In practice, the exit control valve may continuously remain open as this process of steam flow into the low pressure turbine housing, exit of a fraction of it to the exterior, and the expansion and condensation of the remaining steam will run as a continuous process.

 Calculating the Power Output